This course is for Master students Public Administration, track International and European Governance only.

 Mode of instruction

-Register for every course and workgroup via uSis.
-Registration for courses and workgroups in uSis is possible from 16 December, 13.00h.
+Register for every course and workgroup via MyStudymap or uSis.
+Registration for courses is possible from 13 July, 13.00h.
 Some courses and workgroups have a limited number of participants, so register on time (before the course starts).
 In uSis you can access your personal schedule and view your results.

 Leiden University uses Brightspace as its online learning management system.
 After enrolment for the course in uSis you will be automatically enrolled in the Brightspace environment of this course.